Tortuga Bay

 Tortuga Bay, Santa Cruz, Galápagos

-This marks the start of Playa Mansa.
+This is the beginning of Playa Mansa.

 Tortuga Bay, Santa Cruz, Galápagos